Are you looking for anime-related attractions and locations for your visit in Odaiba?

-It’s more geared towards fans of modern Gundam, and has become more of a really cool looking store than an exhibit, but there’s still lots to see, with rotating displays of things like real animation drawings from the series and a high end Gundam merch store that’s worth checking out too.
+It’s more geared towards fans of modern Gundam and has become more of a really cool looking store than an exhibit, but there’s still lots to see, with rotating displays of things, like real animation drawings from the series and a high end Gundam merch store that’s worth checking out too.

 Shingeki No Kyojin & Ghost In The Shell VR Games

-Odaiba wouldn’t be the city of the future without some VR would it?
+Odaiba wouldn’t be the “City of the Future” without some VR would it?

-In the Ghost in the Shell ride, help the major as a member of Public Security Section 9 as you escort the defense minister and defend him from cyber punks and crypto-criminals.
+In the Ghost in the Shell ride, you help the major as a member of Public Security Section 9 as you escort the defense minister and defend him from cyber punks and crypto-criminals.

 Anime vs Real Life

-The characters in Digimon go off to summer camp, only to be transported to the digital world, The day the Digi-Destined meet, August 1st, is famously called Odaiba Day.
+In the show, the characters in Digimon go off to summer camp, only to be transported to the digital world, The day the Digi-Destined meet, August 1st, is famously called Odaiba Day.